qiime2/paper2/sphinx_docs/index.rst

 automatically stratify alignment results by sample ID.
 The taxonomy artifact ``taxonomy.qza`` defines the mapping of reference sequences to taxonomic lineages.
 In addition to taxonomy, this artifact could be any hierarchical (semicolon-delimited) or simple mappings, for example, functional annotations.
-A Bowtie2 index containing the reference sequence databaseis necessary for this operation.
+A Bowtie2 index containing the reference sequence database is necessary for this operation.

 The output file, taxatable.qza, is a feature table in which columns are sample IDs and rows are taxonomic lineages.
 Starting from this table, we may perform various subsequent analyses in a similar manner as to amplicon sequencing data, as detailed above, such as taxonomy plots, alpha and beta diversity analyses, and differential abundance testing.

-If the user wants to prepare a custom reference sequence database from multi-FASTA file (e.g. refseqs.fa), it can be done as follows:
-*Note*: the below sections are presented for demonstration purposes only and are not to be executed unless the file refseqs.fa is first imported by the user.
+If the user wants to prepare a custom reference sequence database from multi-FASTA file (e.g. refseqs.fa), it can be done as follows: *Note*: the below sections are presented for demonstration purposes only and are not to be executed unless the file refseqs.fa is first imported by the user.

 1. Import the sequences into QIIME 2: